informatics-isi-edu/chaise/README.md

 karma start
 ```

-For more info on how to configure and run Unit Tests refere follwoing [link](https://github.com/informatics-isi-edu/chaise/blob/master/doc/karma.md#to-run-all-karma-tests)
+For more info on how to configure and run Unit Tests refer following [link](https://github.com/informatics-isi-edu/chaise/blob/master/doc/karma.md#to-run-all-karma-tests)

 ### How to run all tests